simium/RoboticaUVic-PR-week7/README.md

 ## Instructions

 Fork this repository and write code to complete the assignments.
-When executed, your code must print the answers to the questions in each section, alongside the results that led to these conclusions.
-Module *textwrap* can be used to format long paragraphs of text and make them look nicer.
-An IPython notebook is an acceptable alternative to a plain python program.

 First upload the completed assignment to the course Moodle for grading; then, correct all the issues marked by the teacher and push it to GitHub for the final evaluation.

 This is a personal assignment, please complete it **individually**.